huangmiaoaiheting/DyeVim/README.md

 C highlighting is not working yet, but it will be soon (need to add coloring scheme).
+Resolved,but only test in color scheme gruvbox.

 Since I mainly use gvim in my workflow, there is no terminal support... yet, sorry for that.
+Resolved,but only test in color scheme gruvbox.

 Acknowledgements